Need Help? Give us a call.

 The added clarity of separating your finances (and names) isn’t the only benefit of a DBA name.
 Registering your DBA name can also help keep your business compliant.

-Owners of LLCs or corporations have certain legal protections, like safeguarding the owner’s personal assets if the business is sued.
+Owners of LLCs or corporations have certain legal protections such as safeguarding the owner’s personal assets if the business is sued.
 But if you operate your business under a name other than what’s on your incorporation documents and didn’t file for a DBA, those legal protections won’t hold.
 So, if you’re incorporated as John’s Cosmetics Inc. and sign a contract with a client as John’s Skin Care Solutions, without registering the latter as your DBA, then that contract won’t hold up.

 And although a DBA doesn’t provide you with legal protections in itself, it does further separate you from your business.
 In the unlikely scenario that your business is sued, for instance, you could offer up your DBA as evidence that your business and its assets are an entity separate from you and your assets.